teemops/phpawsapi/README.md

 # Teemops AWS PHP API Demonstration

-This a demonstration of using the AWS SDK with PHP.
+This a demonstration of using the AWS SDK with PHP and using the EC2 PHP libraries.

+Also Supports:
+* JmesPath expressions
+* Uses the latest V3 AWS SDK
+* Allows you to query across multiple regions in one API call (e.g. using wildcards '*', 'us*' or 'ap-*')
+* Make Dynamic queries against the EC2 API. (e.g. any command such as DescribeInstances, DescribeSecurityGroups, LaunchInstances etc...)

 Get up and running quickly